CGSmith-LLC/shipwise-api/README.md

 # Ship Wise

-### Multi-Tier Project
+## Multi-Tier Project

 This project includes three tiers: api, frontend, and console, each of which is a separate Yii application.

-Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.
+Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) that was used for developing ShipWise.

 The template is designed to work in a team development environment.
 It supports deploying the application in different environments.

 For the first time installation, please refer to the following guide: https://github.com/yiisoft/yii2-app-advanced/blob/master/docs/guide/start-installation.md

 Deployment is handled by [BitBucket pipelines](bitbucket-pipelines.yml).
 There is a deploy script on the web server that sits in `/usr/local/bin/deploy-api.sh` that can also be [viewed in the repo](deploy-api.sh).

 ### Cronjobs: